irm1005-itec1005-fall-2023/template-exercise-06/README.md

 ## TLDR

-1. Let's build a search page
+1. Let's build a complex product card.
-2. There are two seperate steps to this exercise.
-The first step provides you with practice laying out a page using flexbox.
-The second step is to build an actual search page.
-3. You will be updating two seperate style sheets to build the two required pages (`style-01.css` and `style-02.css`).
-2. Do not modify any `HTML` for this tutorial exercise.
+2. You will be updating both the `HTML` and `CSS` for this tutorial exercise.
-3. Modify your css files, and commit the changes back to your repo.
+3. Modify your files, and commit the changes back to your repo.
-2. Turn on GitHub Pages.
+4. Turn on GitHub Pages.
-3. Submit a comment in the [Tutorial 05 - Show and Tell discussion](https://github.com/orgs/irm1005-itec1005-fall-2023/discussions/9) and share a link to your Search Page live web page.
+5. Submit a comment in the [Tutorial 05 - Show and Tell discussion](https://github.com/orgs/irm1005-itec1005-fall-2023/discussions/9) and share a link to your Search Page live web page.

 ## Table of contents